We Used to Wait: The Wilderness Downtown

-The song was used in an experimental project, The Wilderness Downtown, an interactive music video developed by Google Creative Lab and Chris Milk, to experiment and exploit HTML 5 and the Google Chrome web browser.
+The song was used in an experimental project, The Wilderness Downtown, an interactive music video developed by Google Creative Lab and Chris Milk, to experiment and exploit HTML 5 and the then new Google Chrome web browser.
 It figures prominently in the location-based audiovisual web experience and the name of the project is taken from a line in the song.
 Rolling Stone named the 'thewildernessdowntown.com' one of the best music videos of 2010.
 In July 2011, the music video was named one of "The 30 All-TIME Best Music Videos" by TIME Magazine.
+It was one of three Grand Prix winners at the 2011 Cannes advertising awards in the Cyber category.
 Viewers were invited to fill out a virtual postcard at the conclusion of the video and the postcards were used to populate background visual for "We Used to Wait" during the Suburbs tour.
 In February 2011, music video blog Yes, We've Got a Video! ranked the project at number 2 in their top 30 videos of 2010.
 The project was praised as a "beautiful experiment that has significantly pushed the boundaries of the music video by introducing the factor of interactivity."